Wireless Access Point vs Router – What’s the Difference?

 What Is a WiFi Router

 A wireless router is a dual-purpose device.
-It combines the features of a wireless access point (AP), which connects a group of wireless stations to a nearby wired network, with those of a router, which transmits IP packets between the wireless subnet and any other subnet.
+It combines the features of a wireless access point (AP), which connects a group of wireless stations to a nearby wired network, with a router, which transmits IP packets between the wireless subnet and any other subnet.

 In other words, it can connect end-user clients to the LAN and serve as a LAN-to-internet gateway.